johnteske/vectorscores/README.md

 ## Work concepts
 - [*Textural Messages*].
 Call and response between ensembles performing graphic/textural/musical content being generated in realtime.
 - topographic scores.
 Microcosms of sound, possibly based on data from a user's location.
+Displayed as: isometric? revealed through time? warped fabric?
 - Musically interpreting 3D objects.
 Any number of musicians are positioned equidistant from a phantom central object, their parts are generated based on the ensemble size.
 Designed to explore how we use technology to relate to abstract ideas, sometimes referring to physical objects, sometimes not.
 - Music formatted as [storyboard frames], transitioning between frames using animation.
 This could allow for performance of complex moments, allowing musicians to focus on one frame at a time.
 - Open form/mobile movements, generated in realtime.